AprilBrother/AprilBeacon-Android-SDK/README.md

 ## Precautions
 * If you want to use change the characteristic you should make sure that our beacon's hardware is above 2.0
+* When you change the characteristics you should reset the beacon